Pr00xxy/flex/README.md

 const targetObj = {
     fullName: '',
-    yearsOld: 0,
+    yearsOld: '',
 };
 ```

-In a normal scenarios you might be inclined to implement some custom logic so that `firstName` + " " + `LastName` gets mapped to `fullName` on the target object.
+Maybe you might be inclined to implement some custom logic so that `firstName` + " " + `LastName` gets mapped to `fullName` on the target object.
-But if this mapping changes between tenants or users, it cannot be hardcoded, it must be dynamic
+This is however not possible in a couple of scenarios:
+1. If, during runtime, the mapping should vary based on tenant/user
+2. If the mapping needs to be changeable without code changes

 ## Solution